What is Human Resources?

 Human resources (HR) is an integral part of any organization, playing a key role in the strength and vitality of its workforce.
 While working in human resources can vary between organizations and positions, the overall goal of the field is the same: to support employee recruitment, retention, engagement and overall productivity.

-What Does Human Resources Do?
+What Do People in Human Resources Do?

-A human resource job description may include the following, according to the BLS:
+An HR job description may include the following, according to the BLS: